 You may also find the following articles useful:

 The combined value of all of the member's benefits at the nomination date is used to ensure that the total benefits value is no more than £30,000.
-If the commutation period began before 27 March 2014 the total benefit value must be no more than £18,000.
 The member then has up to 3 months from the nomination date to start taking their benefits.

 A default nomination date will be used if the member does not nominate a specific date, this will be the date of the first payment.